7 ways to get free financial advice

 6. Financial Planning Association (FPA)

 The FPA offers pro bono financial planning for underserved and at-risk communities.
-The association has 80 active chapters in states all over the U.S. It also has a list of CFPs providing pro bono financial planning for underserved communities most impacted by the COVID-19 pandemic.
+The association has 80 active chapters in states all over the U.S. It also has a list of financial planners providing pro bono financial planning for underserved communities most impacted by the COVID-19 pandemic.

 7. Savvy Ladies

-Savvy Ladies is a network of 3,000 volunteers providing free financial education for women.
+Savvy Ladies is a network of thousands of volunteers providing free financial education for women.
 Its goal is to promote the advancement of self-reliant, financially educated women.
 The network provides free financial help in addition to hosting events and webinars.

 When should you pay for financial advice?